Just like the good guys have a Command Roster

 , if it has the right amount of members.

 - The Mastermind: The leader, who gathered the crew, found the target, calls the shots and thought up the plan.
 Usually the most experienced in the business as well, and very respected by their crew otherwise they wouldn't be able to keep all these amoral people in line.
-Compare The Leader, The Chessmaster, The Captain, the Big Bad.
+Compare The Chessmaster, The Captain, the Big Bad.
+Likely to be The Legendary Thief to any New Kid who becomes The Mastermind.

 - The Partner In Crime: The leader's second-in-command, who assists The Mastermind in plan-making and usually almost equally as experienced.
 Depending on the nature of the crew, he might be the only one besides The Mastermind who actually knows what's going on.
 May overlap with other roles.
 Compare The Lancer, The Dragon, the Number Two.